RemyVim/ink-if-story-template/docs/guides/intermediary-guide.md

 ![Browser on localhost opened with Live Server]({{ '/assets/images/intermediate-guide/browser-live-server.png' | relative_url }})

-> Live Server auto-refreshes when files change.
+Live Server auto-refreshes when files change.
 Since compilation overwrites `story.json`, the browser usually refreshes automatically—but if it doesn't, try `Ctrl+Shift+R`.

+> **Want other options?** See [Local Testing](local-testing.md) for alternative ways to preview locally.

 ---